GoogleChrome/devtools-docs/docs/console-api.md

 For example usage, see [console.time()](#consoletimelabel).

+## console.timeline(label)

+Starts a Timeline recording with an optional label.

+## console.timelineEnd()

+Stops the Timeline recording if one is in progress.

 ## console.timeStamp([label]) ##

 This method adds an event to the Timeline during a recording session.
 This lets you visually correlate your code generated time stamp to other events, such as screen layout and paints, that are automatically added to the Timeline.